edme88/automationPython/README.md

 ----
 ## Otros Escenarios
 * Presionar la lupa, buscar por categoría, checkbox
-* Escribr review de un producto
+* Escribr review de un producto //https://towardsdatascience.com/how-to-extract-text-from-images-with-python-db9b87fe432b
+  * Verificar error: Error: Review Text must be between 25 and 1000 characters!
+  * Verificar error: Human verification has failed!
+Please try again.
+  * Thank you for your review.
+It has been submitted to the webmaster for approval.
 * Si el producto está "Out of Stock" no se ve el add to cart
 * Descargar PDF de un producto